 “As a therapy dog handler, I see the impact that these animals have on humans each day, especially those going through tough situations,” Brown says “My goal is to be able to help others realize their dream of becoming a therapy dog team.”

 He has helped over 175 teams pass the certification exam to volunteer their time with Animal Assisted Therapy, whether that is visiting hospitals, listening to children read or reaching at-risk youth.
+However, therapy and stem cell treatment for dogs is also needed too, which could be an exciting area for our teams to move into too!

 For more information on the November 17 talk, please contact Kathleen Dunbar, K.dunbar@Regan.com.
 This is open to all SaddleBrooke residents, not only dog park members.
 Due to overwhelming response to the October seminar with dog trainer Karyn Garvin, the November 17 event will be in a large enough venue to accommodate everyone.